johnlindquist/automatoes.com/use-keys-as-mouse-buttons-when-using-a-trackpad.md

   - "d" key triggers a "shift left click"
 - while 2 fingers on the trackpad
   - "f" key triggers a "right click"
+  - "v" key "left clicks" then pastes the clipboard content

 ```clojure
 {:des "multitouch"